brantondemoss/brantondemoss.github.io/writing/kata.md

 > There aren't any immediate plans - although it could be interesting to compete just for fun.
 Obviously anything that involves traveling rather than being purely online is a bit of an issue right now with covid-19.
 Although there's no reason a purely online competition couldn't be organized, many past competitions involved traveling and I'm not aware of any major online-only tournaments that have been organized this year.
 If there are any I'd be interested to hear of them.<br><br/>As an aside, it always seemed amusing to me that emphasis is placed on competitions where a bot only plays a grand total of, say, 5 or 10 or 20 games against other opponents, when anyone can download KataGo or Leela Zero or whatever and run hundreds if not thousands of games and gather far more data to compare the bots, and even to find patterns in their individual styles, strengths and weaknesses, and so on.
 Complicating the matter is that (at least, by my limited recollection) past competitions often allowed things like unbounded hardware - anything that the individual or team or company could afford, which makes it hard to judge the results.
 Still, I guess they're good entertainment and a good central coordination point for commentary and spectating.

-Thank you lightvector for the insight!
-It looks like the future of Go and AI is bright - though bots have overtaken humans in skill, they haven't left us behind.
-Thanks to projects like KataGo, we keep learning how to think about and play this beautiful game better.
-As long as we continue wondering about the meaning of intelligence, Go and AI will flourish.
+Though bots have overtaken humans in skill, they haven't left us behind: Now they are now giving back, contributing to greater understanding and enjoyment of Go.
+Thanks to projects like KataGo, we are gifted with glimpses of secrets still hidden in this millennia old game.
+Even if we don't yet understand the true meaning of Go, or of intelligence, chasing after them continues to delight.

 [^kata1]: [KataGo vs. Leela Zero](http://www.yss-aya.com/cgos/viewer.cgi?19x19/SGF/2020/05/14/693137.sgf): B+Resign